 The long story: It all begun when I was wearing something with Arabic calligraphy and I was picked up for inspection in an European airport where I traveled via that airport like a billion times and I was never picked up for inspection until that day, foreign friends saw it as being extra cautious for security reasons I saw something bigger...In Arabic we say “whose hands in fire is not like whose hands in water”, a person who experience and suffer from things is not like a person who doesn't.

 To me it was about linking my own language to a horrible thing and treating me as a terrorist until they searched me to make sure that I am not one, that is actually an unspoken about stereotype, my language was hijacked by thugs but the truth is I am not a terrorist and #ArabicIsNotTerrorism

 QAF KWH WHAAAT?!

-Short story: "Q Not K" An analogy for "This is the correct Arabic” or "This is the proper Arabic".
+Short story: "Q NOT K" An analogy for "This is the correct Arabic” or "This is the proper Arabic".